wix-incubator/headless-components/docs/api/PROGRAM_LIST_INTERFACE.md

 ### ProgramList.Root

-The root container that provides program list context to all child components.
+The root container that provides program list data to all child components.

 **Props**